Mixing times for the simple exclusion process with open boundaries: Mixing times for the reverse bias phase

 \subsection{Lower bounds for the reverse bias phase}

 We start with the lower bound when $\min(\gamma,\delta)>0$ holds.
 Recall the total-variation distance from \eqref{def:TVDistance} and note that by the triangle inequality holds for any two initial states $\theta,\theta^{\prime} \in \Omega_N$ of the simple exclusion process $(\eta_t)_{t \geq 0}$ with open boundaries.
 We define Note that the total-variation distance of two distributions is $1$ if they have disjoint support.
 Hence, we see that the right-hand side of \eqref{eq:MixingTimeViaConfigurations} is bounded from below by $1$ minus the probability that at least one particle enters or exits in at least one of the exclusion processes started from $\theta$ and $\theta^{\prime}$.
 We estimate this probability by comparing the simple exclusion processes started from $\theta$ and $\theta^{\prime}$, respectively, to the simple exclusion processes on $\mathbb{Z}$ via the embedding for all $x \in \mathbb{Z}$ and all configurations $\eta \in \Omega_N$.
 In particular, note that $\tilde{\theta}$ and $\tilde{\theta}^{\prime}$ are the ground states in $A_{n}$ and $A_{n+1}$ for $n=\lfloor N/2\rfloor$, respectively.
-Moreover, using the canonical coupling and the censoring inequality, we obtain that the simple exclusion processes started from $\tilde{\theta}$ and $\tilde{\theta}^{\prime}$ are stochastically dominated by the respective exclusion processes started from the blocking measures on $A_{n}$ and $A_{n+1}$, see Remark \ref{rem:PartialOrderonZ}.
-Thus, we obtain the lower bound in \eqref{eq:LogCutoffTwoSides} of Theorem \ref{thm:asymmetricOneSideReverse} by applying Lemma \ref{lem:HittingBlockingMeasure} for the simple exclusion process on $\Z$ with $x=N-1$ and $\varepsilon=N^{-1}$. \\
+Moreover, using the usual extension of the canonical coupling on the segment to the integers via the censoring inequality, we obtain that the simple exclusion processes started from $\tilde{\theta}$ and $\tilde{\theta}^{\prime}$ are stochastically dominated by the respective exclusion processes started from the blocking measures on $A_{n}$ and $A_{n+1}$, see Remark \ref{rem:PartialOrderonZ}.
+Thus, we obtain the lower bound in \eqref{eq:LogCutoffTwoSides} of Theorem \ref{thm:asymmetricOneSideReverse} by applying Lemma \ref{lem:HittingBlockingMeasure} for the simple exclusion process on $\Z$ with $x=\lfloor N/2 \rfloor-1$ and $\varepsilon=N^{-1}$. \\